bulib/dataWebsite/manage/metadata.md

 ### Make Your Data Citable

 To help others find your data and to reuse it appropriately, we'll need to provide enough details to ensure your data is citable.
-To allow others to cite your data you'll need to provide:
+You'll need to provide:

 + Creator(s) of the data
 + Title of the data set